lnpotter/Skycast/README.md

 - Ensure you have a valid OpenWeatherMap API key set in the environment variable `process.env.OPEN_WEATHER_MAP_KEY`.
 - The website is responsive and designed to work well on both mobile and desktop devices.

+#### License
+- The project is under license from MIT.
+You can access it (here)[https://github.com/lnpotter/Skycast/blob/master/LICENSE]